articulate/funky/API.md

 An async version of [`R.when`](http://devdocs.io/ramda/index#when) that accepts Promise-returning functions.

 Tests a value with an async predicate.
 If the predicate resolves truthy, it resolves with the result of calling the supplied function.
-If the predicate resolves falsey, it resolves with the origin value.
+If the predicate resolves falsey, it resolves with the original value.

 See also [`unlessP`](#unlessp).